Martin Kimani: Writing

-Kimani's writing has been published in Chimurenga, Farafina, Granta, Juxtapoz, Kwani, Süddeutsche Zeitung, and The East African, and The Guardian.
+Kìmani's writing has been published in Chimurenga, Farafina, Granta, Juxtapoz, Kwani, Süddeutsche Zeitung, and The East African, and The Guardian.

 His book The Work of War was published by Granta Books online.

 Awards and fellowships

-Kimani was awarded the honour of Elder of the Order of the Burning Spear by the President of Kenya in 2016.
+Kìmani was awarded the honour of Elder of the Order of the Burning Spear by the President of Kenya in 2016.

-Kimani is a Fellow of the Aspen Global Leadership Network and of the Africa Leadership Initiative.
+Kìmani is a Fellow of the Aspen Global Leadership Network and of the Africa Leadership Initiative.

-In 2013, Kimani was a Distinguished African Visiting Fellow at the South African Institute of International Affairs.
+In 2013, Kìmani was a Distinguished African Visiting Fellow at the South African Institute of International Affairs.

 Family life

-Kimani and his wife June Arunga Kimani have two children.
+Kìmani and his wife June Arunga Kimani have two children.